Showing posts with label Richard Benjamin. Show all posts

 James Mason as once-famous director Philip Dexter

-On the anniversary of the night his gossip-columnist wife Sheila Green (Yvonne Romain) was killed in a hit and run accident near their Bel-Air home, movie producer Clinton Green (Coburn) invites six friends –—five of whom were party guests at his home that fateful nightto spend a week aboard his yacht (The Sheila) on the Rivera.
-A gathering that promises to be part vacation, part memorial, and part career-carrot dangled under the noses of a gaggle of show business opportunists.
+On the anniversary of the night his gossip-columnist wife, Sheila Green (Yvonne Romain), was killed in a hit-and-run accident near their Bel-Air home, movie producer Clinton Green (Coburn) invites six friendsfive of whom were party guests at his home that fateful nightto spend a week aboard his yacht (The Sheila) on the Riviera.
+A gathering that promises to be part vacation, part memorial, and part career carrot dangled under the noses of a gaggle of desperate show-business opportunists.
 Opportunists willing to subject themselves to a week of sadistic game-playing in hopes of being offered a job on the film Clinton is planning to make about the life of his late, not-exactly-lamented wife.
 A film to be titled “The Last of Sheila.”

 The Last of Sheila is a cinema rarity: a real corker of a murder mystery that not only plays fair with the viewer, but isn't so rote and predictable that it tips its hand in the first five minutes.
 A nesting-doll kind of mystery in which assembled characters enticed into participating in a guessing game just for the fun of it, soon find themselves forced to employ equivalent stratagems of detection and gamesmanship to unearth the truth behind an actual murder.
-A clever murder mystery that we in the audience are invited to participate in solving.
-Sondheim and Perkins serve as our “Clinton Green”; peppering their film with visual and verbal clues which, should we be swift enough to pick up on, will guide us to the solution to the mystery.
+A clever murder mystery that invites us, the audience, to participate in solving it.
+Sondheim and Perkins serve as our “Clinton Green,” peppering their film with visual and verbal clues that, if we are swift enough to pick up on, will guide us to the solution of the mystery at hand.

 And if, as many critics cited at the time, you find The Last of Sheila lacks the humanity necessary to make this "Agatha Christie on the Riviera" whodunit more than just an entertaining exercise in intellectual gymnastics (a common critical complaint was that the characters are all so despicable, you don’t give a hoot about trying to solve the mystery because you couldn’t care less whodunit or who it’s about to be done to); let it be known that time has been kind to The Last of Sheila.

 And by that I mean, not only is it a kick to see popular '70s stars like Richard Benjamin, Dyan Cannon, and Raquel Welch all in the same film, but the characters and their deep, dark secrets they're willing to kill to conceal are almost quaint when compared to the kind of scandals celebrities boastfully tweet about these days.
-Most significantly, the contemporary ability to rewind, rewatch and reexamine The Last of Sheila, a film about whose mystery critic Rex Reed observed “…requires a postgraduate degree in hieroglyphics to figure out,” has made watching the film a considerably less frustrating experience now than it was back in 1973.
+Most significantly, the contemporary ability to rewind, rewatch, and reexamine The Last of Sheila, a film whose mystery critic Rex Reed observed “…requires a postgraduate degree in hieroglyphics to figure out,” has made watching it considerably less frustrating now than it was in 1973.

 The Last of Sheila was made in the '70s, so it practically goes without saying that a post-Watergate cynicism and asserted preoccupation with exposing the ugly side of the lives of the Rich & Famous runs like an undercurrent throughout the film.